idibidiart/react-native-responsive-grid/README.md

 This is intended for Hebrew and Arabic layouts, which are right to left.

-Noticed the reversed order of the Text relative to the physical order in the markup.
+Notice the reversed order of the Text relative to the physical order in the markup.
 Also notice that columns are justified as flex-end within the row and their content is rightAligned (except for the second column which is explicitly leftAligned to mimic the rightAligned behavior in normal ltr layout)

 ![demo](https://s18.postimg.org/gr89vaghl/Screen_Shot_2017-04-07_at_6.47.22_PM.png)